Weather Monitor II and Wizard stations - overview

 • Two year Davis warranty and full after-sales support;

-The WMII and Weather Wizard stations are each available in two versions: a basic 'standard' version and a version with additional sensors, termed 'CSM'.
-Alternatively, the additional sensors, up to the maximum permitted set for each model, can be added separately to standard models at a later date if required.
+The Weather Wizard III stations is available in two versions: a basic ‘standard’ version and a version which also includes a rain gauge, termed ‘CSM’.
 An extensive range of accessories, including extension cables is also available and summarised on a separate page.

-The Wizard and Monitor II consoles and display are similar to one another (see images below) but not interchangeable.
-The display contains a graphical wind rose to the left to designate wind direction with a choice of either wind speed or the direction in figures displayed within the rose.
-The right of the display shows the readout for whichever single parameter has been selected by pressing one of the buttons below, ie temperature, rainfall etc. The Wizard console possesses four buttons on the top button row, whereas the WMII console has eight buttons to cater for readings from the larger set of sensors that it accepts.
+The Wizard III console display contains a graphical wind rose to the left to designate wind direction with a choice of either wind speed or the direction in figures displayed within the rose.
+The right of the display shows the readout for whichever single parameter has been selected by pressing one of the buttons below, ie temperature, rainfall etc.

 Wizard Standard (7425)